SecDev-Lab/wish/docs/whitepaper.md

 The primary objectives of wish are:
 - Reduce cognitive load by translating natural language into executable commands
-- Accelerate penetration testing workflows through parallel command execution
+- Accelerate penetration testing workflows through parallel and asynchronous command execution
 - Provide contextually relevant command suggestions based on specialized knowledge bases
 - Enable seamless operation in both local and compromised environments
 - Support the evolution of the RapidPen ecosystem while enhancing human-led security testing